Christopher Mantis sets Lowell record; Ashton Williamson given limited eligibility

 At the end of last season, Reece Marrs knew he would have to step up after Hebron lost five seniors to graduation, headlined by star guard Jake Friel.

 Marrs has not only accepted the challenge of being the Hawks' new leader, he's exceeded at it.
-The junior is averaging a career-high 21.7 points per game, up from to 13.8 points per game last season.
+The junior guard is averaging a career-high 21.7 points per game, up from to 13.8 points per game as a sophomore.

-Marrs said the increase in his production is largely due to an expanded role, be he also cited the hours he put in during the offseason.
+Marrs said the increase in his production is largely due to an expanded role, be he also cited the hours of training he put in during the offseason.

 "I think last year I was a spot-up shooter, that was kind of my role last year because we had Jake Friel and he would create (scoring opportunities) for me," Marrs said.
 "Going into this year, I knew I had to improve my ball-handling a lot more and get quicker to be more ball-dominant, so I worked on a lot of that.
 I've worked on finishing at the rim, too, because I knew that I had to do that to score more and make it harder for me to be guarded."